 As an adopted child, my birth name had been taken from me, and, therefore, according to the beliefs of many old cultures, I was vulnerable to all kinds of dangers.
 A name was considered a vital part of you, like your eyes or your teeth, and had to be kept secret so that an enemy could not harm you….By taking possession of my birth name, by sealing it away [in sealed adoption files] with the names of all adoptees, society took away my power and the power of all the adopted.

 It is impossible to describe how adoptees feel when they learn that first or last name given them at birth.
-The birth name is a confirmation that you were born and that you exist.
-It is as integral a part of one today as it was in ancient times.
+The birth name is a confirmation that an individual was born and exists.
+It is as integral a part of a person today as it was in ancient times.
 As the poet Stanley Kunitz tells us: “Nothing is mine except my name/ I only borrowed this dust.”

 Even when they cannot have a relationship with their birth parents, adoptees may reclaim their names as a way of reclaiming their original identities….Sometimes adoptees will use both their adoptive and their birth names, as if not sure which is the real one and which the impostor.